timofeykafanov/movies-explorer-frontend/README.md

 # movies-explorer-frontend

+Graduate project of Praktikum by Yandex.
 A multi-page adaptive website where the user can register and log in, search for movies, add/delete a movie, like/delete, change profile data.

 ## Stack
 * HTML